grafana/grafana/docs/sources/developers/plugins/extend-the-grafana-ui-with-links.md

 - Be [preloaded]({{< relref "./metadata" >}}).
 - Be installed and enabled.

-## Available placements within Grafana
+## Available extension points within Grafana

-A placement is a location within the Grafana application UI where a plugin can insert links.
-All placements within Grafana start with `grafana/`.
-The following placements are available:
+An extension point is a location within the Grafana application UI where a plugin can insert links.
+All extension points within Grafana start with `grafana/`.
+The following extension point IDs are available:

 - `grafana/dashboard/panel/menu`: all panel menu dropdowns found in dashboards